'''

 Set to true to resample a median beat ECG to 500hz.
 The duration of a

-median beat signal is 1.2 seconds, hence the sampling rate is fixed at:
+median beat signal is 1.2 seconds, hence the number of samples is fixed

 """